-This document provides information and guidance on how to use data released by the WU-Minn HCP consortium as of the Quarter 2 (Q2) release (June 2013).
-Given the richness of the HCP datasets and their utility for a wide range of research purposes, it is important that potential users understand what data are in the current release, how the datasets are organized, how they can be accessed, what has changed since the Q1 release (March 2013), and what's in store for future quarterly releases.
+This document provides information and guidance on how to use data released by the WU-Minn HCP consortium as of the Quarter 3 (Q3) release (September 2013).
+Given the richness of the HCP datasets and their utility for a wide range of research purposes, it is important that potential users understand what data are in the current release, how the datasets are organized, how they can be accessed, what has changed since the Q2 release (June 2013), and what's in store for future quarterly releases.

-Should I be interested in the HCP Q2 data release?
+Should I be interested in the HCP Q3 data release?
 Over the next several years, the HCP will make available an enormous amount of data to enable exploration of human brain circuits, their relationship to individual behavior, and their heritability and genetic underpinnings.
 In the long term, the HCP data will thus be of interest to investigators in many fields, including neuroimaging, neuroanatomy, psychology, and network modeling - to name just a few.

 The HCP aims to study 400 subjects per year, with a target of 1,200 subjects studied before the grant ends in 2015.
 Subjects from families with twins and non-twin siblings are being scanned on the same scanner using the same protocol for every subject.
-We began our planned quarterly releases of data with the Q1 release (March 2013) and are continuing with the current Q2 release.
+To date, HCP has provided a Q1 release (March 2013), a Q2 release (June 2013) and the current Q3 release (September 2013).
+The next data release is planned for winter 2014 (see below).